 - Federal defenders

-Beyond lawyers, many other professionals work within the court system to help lead and support legal proceedings.
+Beyond lawyers, many other professionals work within the courts to help uphold the criminal justice system, leading and supporting legal proceedings.
 These positions include the following:

 - Court clerks